PlayboyPrime/ModalMod/Explanations.md

 Label: This will be the Label for the TextInputComponent.

-Style: short or long. short is a one-line input. long has 3 lines and more space to write.
+Style: ```short or long``` short is a one-line input. long has 3 lines and more space to write.

-MinLength: 0 to 4000. this will be the amount of characters the user has to write in this input before it can be submited.
+MinLength: ```0 to 4000``` this will be the amount of characters the user has to write in this input before it can be submited.

-MaxLength: 1 to 4000.
-This will be the maximum of characters the user can write in this input.
+MaxLength: ```1 to 4000``` This will be the maximum of characters the user can write in this input.

 Placeholder: This will be the placeholder of the input.
+Leave blank for no Placeholder

 Required: ```true or false``` If this is true the user has to write something in this input before it can be submited.